EthanJCarter/general-scripts/guideforgit.md

 `gh clone repo user/repo_name` - download repo locally with git configuration

+`git remote add name urltorepo` - add an alias for the associated repo.
+This allows for easier ways to manage and maintain repos such as

+> `git push aliasedrepo master`,

+which will push changes to *aliasedrepo* on the master branch.

 ### Branch management

 `git branch branchname` - creates a new branch, useful for keeping features isolated